 It will cover information on suppliers and tools as well as how to create and complete a sample specification ticket used in the industry.

 At the end of the course you will have produced 4 or 5 pairs of shoes, a comprehensive set of reference notes and supporting patterns for all the shoes.

 You will need at least one of the following:

-- at least 4 GCSEs at grades A* to C
+- at least four GCSEs at grade 4 and above (A* to C)

 - overall Distinction in a Diploma (Level 2) or equivalent

 - an interest in craft, fashion or creative skills